Coherent dynamics of flavor mode entangled neutrinos: Introduction

+Several studies have explored quantum coherence in neutrino oscillations from different perspectives.
 In \cite{Song:2018bma}, quantum coherence, quantified using the $l_1$-norm, was examined in the context of three-flavor neutrino oscillations across various reactor and accelerator neutrino experiment setups.
 For these setups, the scale of quantum coherence—defined as the length over which coherence measures can maintain higher values—was identified.
 Ref. \cite{Alok:2024xeg} explored quantum coherence in the context of neutrino spin-flavor oscillations (SFO) involving three-flavor mixing, considering both interstellar and intergalactic magnetic fields.
 The analysis employed the $l_1$-norm and relative entropy of coherence as quantifiers.
 Remarkably, the findings indicated that in the SFO scenario, quantum coherence could persist over incredibly vast astrophysical distances, spanning from kiloparsecs to gigaparsecs, suggesting that coherence is robust even across cosmic scales.

-In this work, we present the first study of quantum coherence in flavor mode entangled neutrinos by conducting an extensive analysis of all relevant measures of quantum coherence in the context of three flavor neutrino oscillations by mapping the neutrino state as a three-mode system to the tripartite basis of the one-qutrit and three-qubit system.
+In this work, we present a comprehensive study of quantum coherence in flavor-mode entangled neutrinos by analyzing several relevant measures of quantum coherence in the context of three-flavor neutrino oscillations, where the neutrino state is mapped from a three-mode system to the tripartite basis of a three-qubit system.
 For the sake of completeness, we also provide a detailed methodology for the coherence measures when the neutrino states (as two-mode systems) are mapped to the bipartite basis of the two-qubit system in the case of two-flavor mixing.
 Apart from the $l_1$-norm of coherence, we consider the relative entropy of coherence, robustness of coherence, coherence concurrence, trace-norm distance measure of coherence, coherence of formation, Schatten-$p$-norm-based functionals, geometric coherence and the logarithmic coherence rank.
 It is important to note that, unlike the $l_1$-norm of coherence and the relative entropy of coherence, the other three measures are valid only for entangled systems.